suizokukan/wisteria/ROADMAP.md

 * les keys de DATA ne doivent pas contenir de majuscule

+[DONE] task-109

+Improved debug message displayed by wisteria.py at the beginning of the program by adding Python version.

+    * improved debug message displayed by wisteria.py at the beginning of the program by adding Python version (task-109)

+    * pylint: 10/10

 [DONE] task-108

 Improved checkup() message by adding Python version.